-Pakistan beat Japan to move into 3-Nation Hockey final - PakObserver
+Pakistan beat Japan to move into 3-Nation hockey final - PakObserver

 Japan (four points) and Oman (one point) would play the last match of the league on Monday.

-Only a big Oman win over Japan would enable hosts to qualify for the final against Pakistan as Japan have a goal difference of +1 while Oman’s goal difference is of -6.
+Only a big Oman win over Japan would enable hosts to qualify for the final against Pakistan as Japan have a goal difference of +1 while Oman’s goal difference is of -6.—APP